Soil Testing with ARL

 Reserve Potassium (TBK) - Measures the amount of reserve potassium available in some soils.
 Recommended every three to five years on sedimentary soils only.

-Anaerobic mineralisable nitrogen - Also referred to as the available nitrogen test, this estimates the likely mineralisation of organic nitrogen providing an estimate of soil nitrogen supply.
+Anaerobic mineralisable nitrogen (also referred to as the available nitrogen test) - Estimates the likely mineralisation of organic nitrogen providing an estimate of soil nitrogen supply.
 Recommended where land is to be cultivated and cropped.